avi4h/decidewise/README.md

 6. Operational Complexity: What is the operational/business complexity of the feature?

 You can adjust these parameters using a slider, and the app will instantly calculate a decision score.
 The app's logic also provides a recommendation based on the calculated score, helping you decide whether to proceed with the feature or not.

-## Getting Started

-To use **Decide Wise**, simply open the web app in your web browser.
-Ensure that JavaScript is enabled as the app relies on it for functionality.
-Follow these steps:

-1. Adjust the sliders for each parameter to reflect your assessment.
-2. Observe the decision score and the recommendation provided.
-3. Click the "Show Answer" button to toggle the visibility of the decision outcome.

-Make informed decisions about your software features with the help of **Decide Wise**!

-## Dependencies

-The app has no external dependencies.
-It's designed to run in modern web browsers with JavaScript enabled.

-## Contributing

-We welcome contributions to improve **Decide Wise**!
-If you have ideas for enhancements, bug fixes, or new features, please submit issues and pull requests on the [GitHub repository](https://github.com/avi4h/decide-wise)).

 ## License